 Other related aspects dealing with accuracy or reliability.

-A new modeling organization shall give a detailed overview presentation to the Commission explaining how the model is designed to be theoretically sound and meets the criteria of being accurate and reliable.
+A new modeling organization shall give a detailed overview presentation to the Commission explaining how the model is designed to be theoretically sound, meets the criteria of being accurate and reliable, and indicate which parts of the model are considered proprietary.

 An existing modeling organization shall present a general, high level overview of the model (no more than 10 minutes).
 This presentation should concentrate on the theoretical basis for the model, highlight the measures taken to ensure the model is accurate and reliable, and indicate which parts of the model are considered proprietary.

-Following the general overview presentation, the Commission will hold a closed meeting where trade secrets used in the design and construction of the hurricane loss model will be discussed and reviewed.
+Following the overview presentation, the Commission will hold a closed meeting where trade secrets used in the design and construction of the model will be discussed and reviewed.

 Closed Meeting Portion

-During the closed meeting where trade secrets used in the design and construction of the hurricane loss model are discussed, the modeling organization shall present Form V-3, Mitigation Measures, Mean Damage Ratios and Loss Costs (Trade Secret Item), Form A-6, Logical Relationship to Risk (Trade Secret Item), and trade secret items identified and recommended by the Professional Team during the on-site and additional verification reviews to be shown to the Commission.
-Those trade secret items will be documented in the Professional Team’s report to the Commission.
+During the closed meeting where trade secrets used in the design and construction of the model are discussed, the modeling organization shall present Form V-3, Hurricane Mitigation Measures and Secondary Characteristics, Mean Damage Ratios and Hurricane Loss Costs (Trade Secret Item), Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item), and trade secret items identified and recommended by the Professional Team during the on-site and additional verification reviews to be shown to the Commission which will be documented in the Professional Team’s report to the Commission.

-The modeling organization shall provide a detailed discussion of Form V-3, Mitigation Measures, Mean Damage Ratios and Loss Costs (Trade Secret Item), in support of acceptability of Standard V-3, Mitigation Measures, including but not limited to the following:
+The modeling organization shall provide a detailed discussion of Form V-3, Hurricane Mitigation Measures and Secondary Characteristics, Mean Damage Ratios and Hurricane Loss Costs (Trade Secret Item), in support of acceptability of Standard V-3, Hurricane Mitigation Measures and Secondary Characteristics, including but not limited to the following:

-Individual mitigation measures for each windspeed and loss costs exhibiting logical mitigation impacts within categories and across structure types,
+Individual hurricane mitigation measures for each windspeed and hurricane loss costs exhibiting logical mitigation impacts within categories and across structure types,

-The fully mitigated building results relative to the contributions of the various mitigation measures, and
+The fully mitigated building results relative to the contributions of the various hurricane mitigation measures, and

-Omission of any individual mitigation measures.
+Omission of any individual hurricane mitigation measures.

-The modeling organization shall provide a detailed discussion of Form A-6, Logical Relationship to Risk (Trade Secret Item), in support of acceptability of Standard A-6, Loss Outputs and Logical Relationships to Risk, including but not limited to the following:
+The modeling organization shall provide a detailed discussion of Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item), in support of acceptability of Standard A-6, Hurricane Loss Outputs and Logical Relationships to Risk, including but not limited to the following:

 The logical relationship to risk relative to each Notional Set 1-8,

-Geographic displays (color-coded maps) for each Notional Set 1-8,
+Geographic displays (color-coded maps) or graphical displays as appropriate for each Notional Set 1-8,

-Color-coded contour map of the loss costs for strong owners frame buildings (Notional Set 6),
+Color-coded contour map of the hurricane loss costs for strong owners frame buildings (Notional Set 6),

-Scatter plot of the loss costs (y-axis) against distance to closest coast (x-axis) for strong owners frame buildings (Notional Set 6), and
+Scatter plot of the hurricane loss costs (y-axis) against distance to closest coast (x-axis) for strong owners frame buildings (Notional Set 6), and

-Any apparent anomalies in the results in completed Form A-6, Logical Relationship to Risk (Trade Secret Item).
+Any apparent anomalies in the results in completed Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item).

+A hard copy of the modeling organization’s prepared presentation and the trade secret forms shall be provided to the Commission and Professional Team members (eighteen hard copies numbered 1 through 18) at the start of the closed meeting.
+The trade secret forms shall be printed separately rather than as a part of the presentation.
+The hard copies shall be returned to the modeling organization at the conclusion of the closed meeting and prior to anyone leaving the meeting room.

-All material presented shall be complete, e.g., all axes on graphs labeled.
+All material presented in the closed meeting shall be complete, e.g., all axes on graphs labeled.

 Proprietary comments initially redacted from the Professional Team report shall be made available by the modeling organization to the Commission.